ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/KUhVqBe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, we'll filter for RDP traffic in Wireshark.
-Since we're using Remote Desktop Protocol to connect to our virtual machine, RDP traffic will appear continuously, providing ample data for analysis.
+Finally, we’ll set up a filter in Wireshark to capture RDP traffic.
+Since we’re using Remote Desktop Protocol to connect to our virtual machine, we should see a steady stream of RDP-related data, giving us plenty of information to analyze.
 </p>
 <br />